 How to request accommodations on the St. John's Campus

-- Students must provide documentation to the Blundon Centre that specifies the nature of their disability and the recommended accommodations.
+- Students must provide documentation to the Blundon Centre that specifies the nature of their disability, including a diagnosis, functional limitation and, where appropriate some specific recommendations for accommodations.
 One of our accessibility advisors will meet with you to review the documentation and discuss an academic accommodations plan that best meets your learning needs.

 - Each semester, students should contact the Blundon Centre to arrange Test/Exam and Classroom Accommodations through our Clockwork system (use your my.mun login to access the system).
 You can use the online system to request accommodations for your courses, schedule a test or midterm during the semester, or book your final exam.